The working title of my first book project is Climate Crucible: American Choices in the Age of Global War and the Making of the Great Acceleration.

 To examine a planetary story, I focus where competing choices and risks appeared sharply for U.S. policymakers: debates regarding industrialization and resource use in Germany and Japan during war and occupation.
 While U.S. policymakers did not understand the climate impacts of their choices, they knowingly turned away from more equitable ideas of industrial geography and resource flows to accept risks of global inequality, resource exhaustion, and preparation for future war by the late 1940s and early 1950s.

-Climate Crucible bridges historiography of the U.S. in the world in the twentieth century, environmental humanities scholarship, and the roots of contemporary challenges in the geopolitics of climate justice.
+Climate Crucible bridges historiography of the U.S. in the world, environmental humanities scholarship, climate justice studies, and methodologies of transnational and transimperial history.

 My research journey has been supported by grants from the Franklin D. Roosevelt Presidential Library, the Harry S. Truman Presidential Library, the Stanford Humanities Center, and the Program in History and Philosophy of Science and Allied Fields at Stanford.